s-fellner/BSA_Rolex/README.md

 ### Model E (Word/Word)

 The idea of this model is to tokenize each phrase and to create one row for each tocken and the associated level of this word.
+We unfortunately did not had time to try building this model, it would however been a good thing to try.

 ### Final Model